...

 A constructive relationship with your CPS caseworker can significantly influence your case.
 Sarah’s positive engagement with her caseworker in Galveston exemplifies this.
 Clear, respectful communication can aid in mutual understanding and smoother case progression.

-Diving deeper into legal rights, it’s crucial to know that in Texas, you are entitled to a court-appointed attorney if you cannot afford one.
-This right ensures equal access to legal representation, a cornerstone of a fair legal process.
-Your attorney can guide you through the complexities of the law, advocate on your behalf, and ensure your rights are protected throughout the investigation.
+In Texas, if you cannot afford an attorney, the court will appoint one for you.
+This right guarantees equal access to legal representation, ensuring a fair legal process.
+Your attorney will guide you through the complexities of the law, advocate for you, and protect your rights throughout the investigation.

 Understanding the Investigation Process